tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
 If we ignore our Bayesian analysis for a second and just look at the mean this is what we get.
 Just a single point estimate for all the fish.
 No measure of uncertainty.
+It's hard to tell which values are more likely.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
-## The Bayesian Mean
+## The Bayesian mean: A whole distribution
 <!-- #endregion -->

-A whole probability distribution

 ```python hide_input=true
 fig, ax = plt.subplots(figsize=FIGSIZE)